BoscoZhangers/PocketRPG/README.md

 # 🎮  Pocket RPG
-*A retro-style RPG heavily inspired by the world of Pokémon, built entirely with Java*
+*A retro-style RPG heavily inspired by the world of Pokémon, built with Java*

 ---